 A Request for Reconsideration comes into play when the trademark examining attorney in charge of reviewing your trademark application issues a trademark office action indicating that the refusal to register your mark has now been made final.
 A Request for Reconsideration is generally used for two different purposes:

-Purpose 1 – Comply with a Requirement
+Request for Reconsideration Purpose #1 – Comply with a Requirement

 The first purpose is for the owner of a trademark application to comply with a technical or procedural requirement raised by the trademark examining attorney.
 For example, let’s say you receive an office action requesting that you amend the identification of products/services in your application because it doesn’t conform to the Trademark Office’s standards.
 You look at the Trademark Office’s ID Manual and come to the conclusion that there’s absolutely nothing wrong with the way you described your products/services.
 So, you file a response to the office action arguing your position.
 The trademark examining attorney reviews your response but continues to believe that an amendment to your application is required.
 He then sends you a second office action making his refusal to register your trademark final.
 After some thought, you decide it’s not worth the time and expense of appealing the trademark examining attorney’s decision to the Trademark Trial and Appeal Board (TTAB), so you submit a Request for Reconsideration consisting of the requested amendment.
 The trademark examining attorney then approves your trademark application and allows it to proceed to the next step in the US trademark registration process.